fragcolor-xyz/shards/README.md

   * From pseudo code to real app
   * Replace pseudo blocks with real native blocks as you go
 * One click release of a fully bundled executable app or library
-* Textual representation that can be used in genetic programming and neural networks
+* Textual representation to allow experienced programmers to use it as well

 ## Features
 * Clear data flow
 * Performance driven and easy to profile
 * Automatically inferred strong types
 * **SIMD** vectors as first class types
-* Strong validation and optimization ahead of run-time
+* Strong validation, composition and optimization ahead of run-time
 * Extremely easy to debug and dissect
 * Deterministic execution and performance
 * Built on top of **co-routines**, extremely easy to unleash parallelism and low syscall count
 * Support **visual editing** without spaghetti and spider webs involvement
-* Versatile textual representation (backed by **clojure/lisp** inspired [Mal](https://github.com/kanaka/mal))
+* Versatile textual representation (for now backed by a derived **clojure/lisp**)
 * Fast execution inspired by threaded code interpreters
-* Designed for hot code reloading, without any serialization due to complete decoupled data
+* Hot code reloading, without any serialization due to complete decoupled data

 ## TL;DR